 HARTFORD, Conn. — No coverage is afforded under a policy’s collapse provision for the cracking in the basements walls of an insured home caused by a chemical reaction in the concrete because the policy specifically requires a collapse to be an “abrupt falling down or caving in,” a Connecticut federal judge said Nov.
 27 in dismissing the insureds’ complaint (Lawrence Cockill, et al. v.
 Nationwide Property and Casualty Insurance Co., No. 18-254, D. Conn., 18-254, 2018 U.S. Dist.
 LEXIS 200172).

-ALEXANDRIA, Va. — An excess insurer claims in a complaint filed in Virginia federal court on Aug.
-15 that no coverage is owed to its insured, Lumber Liquidators Inc., for underlying lawsuits alleging injuries as a result of toxic levels of formaldehyde in the insured’s laminate flooring (St. Paul Fire and Marine Insurance Co. v.
-Lumber Liquidators Inc. et al., No. 18-2820, E.D.
+ALEXANDRIA, Va. — An excess insurer’s case against Lumber Liquidators Inc. regarding coverage for lawsuits alleging injuries as a result of toxic levels of formaldehyde in the insured’s laminate flooring was dismissed Nov.
+16 after a Virginia federal judge found it more efficient to have the dispute resolved in an earlier-filed and parallel Wisconsin state court lawsuit (St. Paul Fire and Marine Insurance Co. v.
+Lumber Liquidators Inc., et al., No. 18-2820, E.D.
 Va.).

 PHILADELPHIA — Because there has been no finding of liability in 10 construction defect cases, a Pennsylvania federal judge on Nov.
 14 dismissed a commercial general liability insurer’s lawsuit on the scope of its duty to indemnify as it is not ripe (First Specialty Insurance Corp. v.
 Hudson Palmer Homes Inc., et al., No. 17-5732, E.D.
 Pa., 2018 U.S. Dist.
 LEXIS 194560).